No hot water? Here’s what to check

 Some fault codes can be rectified yourself with a simple boiler reset, whilst others may need professional attention.
 If you are not sure how to fix the fault code, it is recommended that you contact a qualified engineer for advice.

-A boiler has all kinds of settings, many of which don’t need to be adjusted or changed.
-But there’s a chance you or someone else could have accidentally altered the settings, so you may want to make sure that the hot water is set to a reasonable temperature.
-Your hot water should be set to 60 degrees, so ensure it isn’t any lower than this.
+A boiler has all kinds of settings, but there’s a chance you or someone else could have accidentally altered the settings, so you may want to make sure that the hot water is set to a reasonable temperature.
+Your hot water should be set to a minimum of 60 degrees on a hot water cylinder, a combi boiler can be variable and is down to preference.

 Things such as power cuts and low battery can have an impact on the timer, so you should check that the timer is set to the correct time and date, that it hasn’t run out of batteries and that it’s correctly programmed.